pkali/scorch_src/README.md

 - https://github.com/pkali/scorch_src/issues/32 - Basic is turned off right on the beginning of loading.
 Dracon reported problems with running the game in Altirra, this was the best idea I had about it.
 Maybe next will be removing from zero page LZSS routine by @dmsc
 - https://github.com/pkali/scorch_src/issues/31 - STA WSYNC removed from missile flight delay
 - https://github.com/pkali/scorch_src/issues/30 - player level remembered between rounds, thx @KrzysRog
+- https://github.com/pkali/scorch_src/issues/5 - funkybomb smoke stays on the edges of the screen

 ###### Build 133
 2022-04-03